Florida Bounty Hunter Guide: Requirements and Steps

 You must first hold a license as a temporary bail bond agent before applying for licensure as a professional or limited bail bond agent.
 All bail bond agents except for temporary bond agents may execute and sign bonds, manage collateral receipts, deliver bonds and defendants to jail, and operate bail bond agencies.
 Professional bail bond agents are licensed to use their own money as security for bail bonds set forth by the court, whereas limited surety agents are appointed by insurers.

-Continuing reading to learn the process for obtaining your temporary license (which expires after 18 months) and permanent license as a bail bond agent.
+Continue reading to learn the process for obtaining licensure as a bail bond agent in Florida.

 Temporary Resident Limited Surety (Bail Bond) Agent

-A temporary resident limited surety agent or temporary bail bond agent license allows a person to work as a bail bond agent under supervision and gain the required experience to become a fully licensed professional.
+A temporary bail bond agent license allows a person to work as a bail bond agent under supervision and gain the required experience to become a fully licensed professional.
 Individuals who wish to obtain a temporary license must: